minji-o-j/BERT-Question-Generation/README.md

 # BERT-Question-Generation
-A Recurrent BERT-based Model for Question Generation
+Try to implement a paper [A Recurrent BERT-based Model for Question Generation](https://aclanthology.org/D19-5821/)